-- Daily average flow rate (MGD) - Total monthly flow volume (MG) - ^[2] The Discharger may, at its option, analyze for cyanide as weak acid dissociable cyanide using protocols specified in 40 C.F.R.
-Part 136, or an equivalent method in the latest Standard Method edition. - ^[3] The Dischargers shall analyze selenium using U.S. EPA Method No. 200.8 or Standard Method No. 3114B or 3114C. - 3.2.
+- Daily average flow rate (MGD) - Total monthly flow volume (MG) - ^[2] From April 1 through November 30, the TSS monitoring frequency at Monitoring Location EFF-001 shall be once per week.
+From December 1 through March 31, the TSS monitoring frequency at Monitoring Location EFF-001 shall be three times per week.
+In accordance with Provision 6.3.4.3 of this Order, the Discharger shall sample and analyze TSS at Monitoring Location INF-001 at least as frequently as this MRP requires for monitoring at Monitoring Location EFF-001. - ^[3] The Discharger may, at its option, comply with the hexavalent chromium limitations by using total chromium results.
+In this case, analysis for hexavalent chromium shall be waived.
+The Discharger shall use the same chromium analysis as the one it conducts for Monitoring Location EFF-001. - ^[4] The Discharger may, at its option, analyze for cyanide as weak acid dissociable cyanide using protocols specified in 40 C.F.R.
+Part 136, or an equivalent method in the latest Standard Method edition. - ^[5] The Discharger shall analyze selenium using U.S. EPA Method No. 200.8 or Standard Method No. 3114B or 3114C. - 3.2.
 Raw Water Intake.
-Monitoring raw water at Monitoring Location INF-002 is only required if the Discharger chooses to apply for recycled water adjustments in accordance with provision 4.1.5 of this Order.
+Monitoring raw water at Monitoring Location INF-002 is only required if the Discharger chooses to apply for recycled water adjustments in accordance with Provision 4.1.7 of this Order.
 The Discharger need monitor only those parameters for which it seeks effluent limitation adjustments; monitoring other parameters is optional.

--

 Parameter Unit Sample Type Minimum Sampling Frequency

-BOD 5 mg/L C-24 1/Year ^[1]
+BOD 5 mg/L C-24 1/Year [1]

 TSS mg/L C-24 1/Year [1]

+COD mg/L C-24 1/Year [1]

-Oil and Grease mg/L Grab 1/Year ^[1]
+Oil and Grease mg/L Grab 1/Year [1]

+Sulfide, Total mg/L Grab 1/Year [1]

+Phenolic Compounds, Total mg/L C-24 1/Year [1]

-Ammonia mg/L as N C-24 1/Year ^[1]
+Ammonia mg/L as N C-24 1/Year [1]

+Chromium, Total Recoverable mg/L C-24 1/Year [1]

+Chromium (VI), Total Recoverable ^[2] mg/L Grab 1/Year [1]

 Copper, Total Recoverable μg/L C-24 1/Year [1]

-Cyanide, Total ^[2] μg/L Grab 1/Year ^[1]

-Nickel μg/L C-24 1/Year ^[1]

-Selenium, Total Recoverable ^[3] μg/L C-24 1/Year [1]
+Cyanide, Total ^[3] μg/L Grab 1/Year [1]

 Table E-3.
-Influent Monitoring
+Influent Monitoring - Monitoring Location INF-002

-Parameter Unit Sample Type Minimum Sampling Frequency Dioxin-TEQ ρg/L C-24 1/Year ^[1]
+Parameter Unit Sample Type Minimum Sampling Frequency Nickel, Total Recoverable μg/L C-24 1/Year ^[1] Selenium, Total Recoverable ^[4] μg/L C-24 1/Year ^[1] Dioxin-TEQ ρg/L C-24 1/Year [1]

 - ^[1] As described in Provision 6.3.4.8 of this Order, the Discharger shall sample and analyze influent raw water at least once per year at Monitoring Location INF-001 for any constituents for which it seeks recycled water use adjustments.
-The annual average concentration may be used in the calculations described in provision IV.A.7 of this Order. - ^[2] The Discharger may, at its option, analyze for cyanide as weak acid dissociable cyanide using protocols specified in 40 C.F.R.
-Part 136, or an equivalent method in the latest Standard Method edition. - ^[3] The Discharger shall analyze selenium using U.S. EPA Method No. 200.8 or Standard Method No. 3114B or 3114C.
+The annual average concentration may be used in the calculations described in provision 4.1.7 of this Order. - ^[2] The Discharger may, at its option, comply with the hexavalent chromium limitations by using total chromium results.
+In this case, analysis for hexavalent chromium shall be waived.
+The Discharger shall use the same chromium analysis as the one it conducts for Monitoring Location EFF-001. - ^[3] The Discharger may, at its option, analyze for cyanide as weak acid dissociable cyanide using protocols specified in 40 C.F.R.
+Part 136, or an equivalent method in the latest Standard Method edition. - [4] The Discharger shall analyze selenium using U.S. EPA Method No. 200.8 or Standard Method No. 3114B or 3114C.